 Threats or Conservation Status of Amphibians

-In the grand scheme of things, Belize’s amphibians have not been studied extensively enough to accurately determine their conservation status.
-The elusive nature of many species, combined with the dense jungle habitat and potentially limited distribution of certain amphibians, presents significant challenges to understanding their overall status.
+Despite their ecological importance, Belizean amphibians, to my knowledge, have not been studied extensively enough to accurately determine their conservation status.
+The elusive nature of many species, dense jungle habitats, and the limited distribution of certain amphibians make population assessments challenging.

 Mexican burrowing toads in Amplexus

-Sometimes, toads and tree frogs make their way into our homes (especially inside windows) or need to be relocated for other reasons.
-Amphibians should always be handled with care due to their delicate skin, which is highly sensitive and can absorb harmful substances from the environment.
-Their skin serves as a primary means of respiration and moisture regulation, making them vulnerable to oils, dirt, and chemicals from human hands.
+Sometimes, toads and tree frogs may find their way into homes (especially inside windows) or need to be relocated.
+Amphibians should always be handled with care due to their delicate skin, which absorbs substances from the environment.
+Their skin is essential for respiration and moisture regulation, making them vulnerable to oils, dirt, and chemicals from human hands.
 Handling amphibians without proper precautions can cause them stress, harm, or even death.

 Watch your pets around Cane Toads